ramonauble/db-js/readme.txt

-prior to being mixed down & attenuated. the exact L/R placement of each partial is controlled by the corresponding drawbar. default position is center (equal panning) for all partials. top position is fully left, bottom position is fully right.
+prior to being mixed down & attenuated. the exact L/R placement of each partial is controlled by the corresponding drawbar. default position is center (equal panning) for all partials. top position is fully right, bottom position is fully left.

 AMP
 ----------------------------------------------------